ChocolateApp/Chocolate/README.md

 - [ ] Allow custom css
 - [ ] Statistics
 - [ ] Custom intro
-- [ ] Add a system to search for subtitles
+- [ ] Add a system to search for subtitles (By using OpenSubtitles API [here](https://opensubtitles.stoplight.io/docs/opensubtitles-api/b1eb44d4c8502-open-subtitles-api) )
 - [ ] Send issues directly from the website
 - [ ] Order by title, year, release date, note, duration, done, watching, date of add, date of last view
-- [ ] Add watched movies, and series to the watchlist of TMDB
+- [ ] Add watched movies, and series to TRAKT
 - [ ] Add movies, series, games without restarting the server
 - [ ] Add website UI to link with Radarr, Sonarr, Lidarr...
 - [ ] Add support to trakt
 - [ ] Use the GPU to encode videos if possible
+- [ ] Change season with the buttons

 ### Work in progress